pedroargento/dex-sim/README.md

 - **Pluggable Risk Models**: Build models by composing Initial Margin, Breaker, and Liquidation components.
 - **Numba-Powered Monte Carlo**: Blazing fast 🔥 simulation core JIT-compiled with Numba.
-- **Multi-Trader Engine**: Simulates heterogeneous trader populations with individual margins, leverage, and lifecycle events.
+- **Multi-Trader Engine**: Simulates a fixed pool of heterogeneous traders with individual margins, leverage, and behaviors.
 - **Systemic Stress Index (Rₜ)**: A composite index that tracks real-time market stress by combining volatility, liquidity, and return shocks.
 - **Circuit Breakers**: Implements a multi-state (NORMAL, SOFT, HARD) circuit breaker that dynamically adjusts margin multipliers in response to Rₜ.
 - **Variation Margin (VM) Default Modeling**: Accurately simulates scenarios where a trader's equity is wiped out, triggering a default.